MatthewLally/DataRepG00322757/README.md

 ## MongoDB

 I decided to use mongodb as it is widely used and as taken from mongodb.com : Using MongoDB removes the complex object-relational mapping (ORM) layer that translates objects in code to relational tables.
 MongoDB's flexible data model also means that your database schema can evolve with business requirements.
+The user of this website does not need to have mongodb installed locally as I have the database hosted on mLab.

 ## Express
 Express 3.x is a light-weight web application framework to help organize your web application into an MVC architecture on the server side.
 You can use a variety of choices for your templating language (like EJS, Jade, Pug, and Dust.js).